 Sticks your meter to the panel door so you can work hands-free.
 Essential for safety.

-π§ 2.
-Circuit Tracing & Identification
+Circuit Tracing and Wire Identification Tools

 Finding a specific wire in a bundle of dozens can feel like finding a needle in a haystack.
 A good tone generator is not a luxury, it is a necessity for efficient troubleshooting.